John Hammond (Jurassic Park)

-Dr. John Hammond (Note: According to the novel Jurassic Park and the film Jurassic World: Fallen Kingdom, his full name is John Alfred Hammond, while in the 1998 video game Trespasser and a deleted scene from the film The Lost World: Jurassic Park, he is referred to as John Parker Hammond.) is a fictional character in the Jurassic Park franchise.
+Dr. John Alfred Hammond (/ˈhæmənd/ HAM-ənd) is a fictional character in the Jurassic Park franchise.
 He is introduced in Michael Crichton's 1990 novel Jurassic Park, which began the franchise.
 Steven Spielberg directed the 1993 film adaptation of the same name, casting Richard Attenborough as Hammond.

 Hammond is the founder of InGen and the owner of Jurassic Park, a theme park of cloned dinosaurs created by his company.
 The novel presents him with antagonistic characteristics, which were scaled back by Spielberg for the film adaptation.
 Although Hammond is killed by dinosaurs in the first novel, the character survives in the film version and briefly returns in the 1997 sequel, The Lost World: Jurassic Park, with Attenborough reprising the role.
 In the film series, Hammond dies off-screen sometime after the events of the sequel.